Microaggressions: More Than Just Race

 Posted Nov 17, 2010

-In a previous blog (Microaggressions in Everyday Life), I indicated that most well-intentioned White Americans have inherited the racial biases of their forebears; that the most harmful forms remain outside the level of conscious awareness; and that making the "invisible, visible" is the first step to overcoming hidden prejudices.
-Since that posting, many readers have asked me whether microaggressions can be directed at women, lesbian/gay/bisexual/transgendered (LGBT) persons, or those with disabilities.
-The resounding answer is "yes."
+In a previous post, I indicated that most well-intentioned white Americans have inherited the racial biases of their forebears; that the most harmful forms remain outside the level of conscious awareness; and that "making the invisible, visible" is the first step to overcoming hidden prejudices.
+Since that posting, many readers have asked whether microaggressions can be directed at women, lesbian/gay/bisexual/transgendered (LGBT) persons, or those with disabilities.
+The resounding answer is Yes.

 Microaggressions are the everyday verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, which communicate hostile, derogatory, or negative messages to target persons based solely upon their marginalized group membership.
 In many cases, these hidden messages may invalidate the group identity or experiential reality of target persons, demean them on a personal or group level, communicate they are lesser human beings, suggest they do not belong with the majority group, threaten and intimidate, or relegate them to inferior status and treatment.